alyosha-tas/gba-tests/Interactions/ReadMe.txt

 Tests various edge case interactions in the GBA.

-Internal_Cycle_DMA_IRQ tests what happens when an IRQ occurs in the middle of a DMA when paused on an internal cycle where the cpu can run.
-It seems that the IRQ pipeline is stalled along with the cpu, because an extra instruction is run after the DMA finishes before IRQ starts.
+When a DMA occurs, the IRQ pipeline is stalled whenever the cpu is stalled.
+So, the IRQ pipeline will be stalled if the cpu is waiting to do a read or write, but not if it is doing internal cycles such as multiply.
+Halt counts as an internal cycle for this situation.